phonkee/swag-go/README.md

 }

 type OrderCacheQueryParams struct {
-	NoCache bool `json:"no_cache" swag_description:"when true, orders will be fetched from database"` }
+	NoCache bool `json:"no_cache" swag:"descritpion='when true, orders will be fetched from database'"` }

 func init() {